Castleward Urban Regeneration signifies a new era in Derby.Dave Bullock,

 The Castleward redevelopment is significantly enhancing an important gateway to the city, consequently providing wider benefits to residents and visitors.

-Phase 1, which started in Spring 2013 and provided 164 homes for sale, rent and shared ownership, is now complete.
+Phase 1, commenced in Spring 2013 and provided 164 homes for sale, rent and shared ownership, is now complete.
 There are also 12 new units of retail/commercial and small business floor-space, and a new public square with play area.
-There is also an attractive new boulevard linking the railway station to Intu shopping centre alongside enhancements to the public realm.
+There is also an attractive new boulevard linking the railway station to Intu shopping Centre alongside enhancements to the public realm.

 The previous site use left the site with various ground conditions and underground obstruction (foundation of previous buildings and a former canal).
 A plot specific foundation solution was produced as a ‘one solution fits all’ was un-economical.